MooersLab/writingContract/README.md

 We used a Microsoft Word document for the contract.

 We provide versions of the contract in Markdown, org-mode, and LaTeX documents.
-The org-mode and markdown versions can be previewed on GitHub by clicking on the filename.
+The org-mode and markdown versions can be previewed on GitHub by clicking the filename.

 Org-mode is a variant of markdown on steroids.
 It was designed to be used in Emacs but it can be used in other editors.